SurveyMonkey/public_api_docs/includes/_surveys.md

-title | Search survey list by survey title | String start_modified_at | Surveys must be last modified after this date. | Date string in format YYYY-MM-DDTHH:MM:SS (no offset) end_modified_at | Surveys must be last modified before this date. | Date string in format YYYY-MM-DDTHH:MM:SS (no offset)
+title | Search survey list by survey title | String start_modified_at | Surveys must be last modified after this date. | Date string in format YYYY-MM-DDTHH:MM:SS (no offset) end_modified_at | Surveys must be last modified before this date. | Date string in format YYYY-MM-DDTHH:MM:SS (no offset) folder_id| Specify the id of a folder to only return surveys in it. | String

 ####Survey List Resource